yehonatanke/Brain-Tumor-Analysis/README.md

 ## Overview

 This project implements advanced machine learning techniques for the detection and classification of brain tumors using medical imaging data.
-It leverages both object classification and object detection models to provide comprehensive analysis of brain MRI scans.
+It uses object classification and object detection models to for brain MRI scans analysis.

 ## Features